 What is the procedure for obtaining a change of level?

 - Login to your iHawk account (click the blue login button) using your HawkID and password.
 Go to "F-1 Student Services" or "J-1 Student Services" and complete the e-form "Change of Degree Level Request."

 - Once you complete the e-form, your academic advisor will need to review it.
 Your advisor will receive an email message from ISSS which will provide a link to review your request.
 Your advisor will be asked to comment on your request.

 - If you are advised by the Academic Advising Center, you must make an appointment to meet with your advisor before they will approve the e-form request.

 - After your advisor comments on your e-form request, you will receive an e-mail from ISSS telling you to meet an advisor during walk-in hours.
 Please bring your updated financial documentation with you.
 Possible documentation could be a bank statement (issued within the last 6 months) or offer letter for a graduate assistantship (indicating stipend and exact amount of tuition scholarship if applicable).
-We cannot process your extension without updated financial documentation.
-If there are no questions regarding your request, an advisor will approve the e-form and print a new Immigration Document with the new Degree Level.
+We cannot process your change of degree level without updated financial documentation.
+If there are no questions regarding your request, an advisor will approve the e-form and print a new I-20/DS-2019 with the new degree level.

 Note: Student must also be registered for coursework during the semester/session the change becomes effective, even if the change occurs in the summer.

 Does a change of degree level affect travel?